waok8s/waofed/README.md

       method: "rr" # "wao" is not yet implemented
 ```

-### Scheduling settings (RSPOptimizer)
+#### Scheduling settings (RSPOptimizer)

-RSPOptimizer watches the creation of `FederatedDeployment` resources and generates `ReplicaSchedulingPreference` resources with optimized workload allocation by the specified method.
+RSPOptimizer watches the creation of `FederatedDeployment` resources and generates `ReplicaSchedulingPreference` resources with optimized workload allocation determined by the specified method.

 Supported methods: `rr` (Round-robin, for testing purposes)